Sagnac/Zernike.jl/README.md

 Y: transform
 ```

-These methods avoid plotting and instead return `(ρ, θ)` functions as essentially closures, but packaged within `Polynomial` and `WavefrontError` types.
+These methods avoid plotting and instead return `(ρ, θ)` functions as essentially closures, but packaged within `Polynomial` and `Wavefront` types.
 The pupil can then be evaluated using these functions with polar coordinates:

 ```julia
 Z40 = Z(0, 4)